How Americans get paid

 We tested two additional pay schedules that serve as natural experiments:

-Military (1st + 15th) with TSP contributions shows an even stronger signal than civilian semi-monthly.
-Social Security shows no signal — a clean negative control.
+Military (1st + 15th) with TSP shows an even stronger signal than civilian semi-monthly.
+Social Security shows no signal.
+Click era buttons to compare.

 The fact that the signal only appears for the pay schedule with the most concentrated retirement-fund dollars — and is absent for weekly pay and Social Security — is itself evidence that the mechanism is investment flow, not a generic calendar quirk.